Volunteers' frequently asked questions

 How long can I stay?

-- The minimum suggested stay is 3 weeks but as long as you can
+- The minimum stay of 3 weeks is suggested but as long as you can

 provide 18 hours per week of volunteering you are more than welcome to